Treasures of Grace

 * Adults should use the designated restrooms nearest the Mom Snack Room, or else ensure no children are in a restroom in any other part of the building before use.

-Restroom Use for Elementary – Highschool:
+Restroom Use for Elementary – High School:

 Children in grades 3-12 are encouraged to use the restroom during planned breaks.
 They may be permitted to be excused from class ONE at a time to use the restroom if needed.
-They must return immediately back to class after using the restroom.
+They must return immediately to class after using the restroom.

 Diapering Policy: